bluzelle/swarmDB/README.md

 ### BOOST

-Open up a console and install the capatible version of Boost:
+Open up a console and install the compatible version of Boost:

 ```
 ENV BOOST_VERSION="1.67.0"